 On behalf of the Working Well program, the University of Alberta conducted a water well owner survey to learn more about the stewardship practices of private water well owners in Alberta, including factors that may encourage or discourage stewardship.

 Read the report summarizing the survey findings and recommendations, prepared by the University of Alberta:

-Contact Environment and Protected Areas Outreach Services to book a Working Well workshop or order copies of program resources:
+Contact Environment and Protected Areas Outreach Services to book a Working Well workshop or order copies of program resources.
+See: